jeonghanlee/epicsarchiverap-env/README.md

 ```

 ### Tomcat 9
-In this environment, Apache Tomcat 9 is used as a source for essential Java libraries (like the Servlet API) and provides a structured directory layout.
-It is primarily used as a build-time dependency and is not run as a continuous service for hosting the web applications.
+Apache Tomcat 9.0.121 hosts the four WARs in separate `mgmt`, `engine`, `etl`, and `retrieval` instances.
+They share `CATALINA_HOME` and have separate `CATALINA_BASE` directories.
+The `epicsarchiverap-maven.service` unit runs `archappl.bash`, which starts and stops these instances in their required order.
+The separate generic Tomcat service is not required.

 ```bash
 # Set or display Tomcat-specific variables used in the build process